briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 #### 126.03011   Adjusted federal taxable income

-“Adjusted federal taxable income” means a “C” corporation’s federal taxable income before net operating losses and special deductions as determined under the Internal Revenue Code, but including subsequent adjustments from required additions and deductions.
-Pass-through entities must compute “adjusted federal taxable income” as if the pass-through entity was a “C” corporation.
+"Adjusted federal taxable income" means a "C" corporation's federal taxable income before net operating losses and special deductions as determined under the Internal Revenue Code, but including subsequent adjustments from required additions and deductions.
+Pass-through entities must compute "adjusted federal taxable income" as if the pass-through entity was a "C" corporation.
 This definition does not apply to any taxpayer required to file a return under Ohio R.C.
 5745.03 or to the net profit from a sole proprietorship.
 This definition is effective for tax years beginning on or after January 1, 2005.